Guanajuato, Mexico: Cervante’s Mexican Home

 which is noted for its arts programs — and the annual International Cervantes Festival, held every October, has instilled a youthful vibrancy and cultural sophistication that continually infuses the city’s heritage with artistic innovation and redirection.

-Recognized as the leading artistic event in Latin America, the Cervantes festival this year has attracted tens of thousands of visitors to watch world-class performances in music, dance, theater, and the visual arts.
+Recognized as the leading artistic event in Latin America, the Cervantes festival every year has attracted tens of thousands of visitors to watch world-class performances in music, dance, theater, and the visual arts.

 The lantern-lit streets are a hubbub of activity on our first night.
 The outdoor amphitheater at the historic Alhóndiga de Granaditas is jammed with people waiting to see a free performance by the university’s Folkloric Ballet.